BrentYoungPhoto/ComfyUI-fal-API/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/gokayfem/ComfyUI-fal-API/issues).
+If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/BrentYoungPhoto/ComfyUI-fal-API/issues).

+## Acknowledgments

+A big thank you to [gokayfem](https://github.com/gokayfem) for creating the original [ComfyUI-fal-API](https://github.com/gokayfem/ComfyUI-fal-API) repository.
+This fork builds upon their work with the addition of the **IC-Light V2** node.
+Your contributions to the ComfyUI community are greatly appreciated!